 A cut above the vast majority of Brisbane Japanese restaurants and totally unique, Shunsai is the go-to for a divine degustation-style multi-course dinner (with vegetarian option), served on artisan Japanese crockery and which changes seasonally and according to fresh ingredient availability.
 Everything here is handmade in-house, including the soy sauce and the fish is cured by the chef onsite for 12 hours.

-Open for lunch Wednesday to Saturday, diners can choose the Sushi Set (available Wednesday only), Sashimi Set, Chirashi Set, Shunsai Wagyu Bento or Kaiseki Bento - seasonal appetizer, pickled veges, sashimi, simmered dish, grilled dish and deep fried dish served with soup and rice.
+Open for lunch Wednesday to Saturday, diners can choose the Sushi Set (available Wednesday only), Sashimi Set, Chirashi Set, Shunsai Wagyu Bento or Kaiseki Bento - seasonal appetizer, pickled veges, simmered veges, sashimi, grilled fish and deep fried fsh served with steamed rice and soup.
 There are only 10 Kaiseki Bentos available each day so reservations are recommended.

 In the evening, diners can settle in for courses such as Starter of Persimmon and prawn salad with plum mayonnaise; scallop and green tea noodle soup; sashimi plate of house-cured salmon, snapper and blue fin tuna.

 Entrée comes kaiseki-style (several dainty tasting dishes on the one tray) and might include basil salmon, konjai with chili, wagyu beef, oyster with tosa vinegar and conger eel tempura with eggplant.

 This is followed by a Grill dish such as scallop with seaweed, calamari and sea urchin sauce, a Steam dish such as cheesy egg pudding, Deep Fry like divine stuffed prawns with Manganji chili (from Kyoto) and a melt-in-the-mouth Sushi nigiri plate.